-While we online teaching professionals love our jobs, being an independent contractor comes with its burdens–especially taxes.
+While we online teacher professionals love our jobs, being an independent contractor comes with its burdens–especially taxes.
 I’m not a tax professional, so I cannot give advice on the intricacies of the tax code, but I can tell you what I do for myself.
 My way isn’t the only way, and it may not even be the best way for you.
 I pay my taxes in the United States, so what I have to say might not apply to Canadians.
 For some, perhaps my method will give you an inkling of where to start when managing your finances for the following tax year.

 Software vs. Human